spacelift-io/user-documentation/docs/concepts/stack/stack-settings.md

 ### Administrative

-This setting indicates whether a stack has administrative privileges.
-Runs executed by administrative stacks receive an API token that gives them administrative access to a subset of the Spacelift API used by our[Terraform provider](../../vendors/terraform/terraform-provider.md), which means they can create, update and destroy Spacelift resources.
+This setting indicates whether a stack has administrative privileges within the [space](https://docs.spacelift.io/concepts/spaces/index.html) it lives in.
+Runs executed by administrative stacks receive an API token that gives them administrative access to a subset of the Spacelift API used by our [Terraform provider](../../vendors/terraform/terraform-provider.md), which means they can create, update and destroy Spacelift resources.

 The main use case is to create one or a small number of administrative stacks that declaratively define the rest of Spacelift resources like other stacks, their [environments](../configuration/environment.md), [contexts](../configuration/context.md), [policies](../policy/README.md), [modules](../../vendors/terraform/module-registry.md), [worker pools](../worker-pools.md) etc. in order to avoid ClickOps.

 Another pattern we've seen is stacks exporting their outputs as a [context](../configuration/context.md) to avoid exposing their entire state through the Terraform remote state pattern or using external storage mechanisms, like [AWS Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html){: rel="nofollow"} or [Secrets Manager](https://aws.amazon.com/secrets-manager/){: rel="nofollow"}.

 If this sounds interesting and you want to give it a try, please refer to the [help article exclusively dedicated to Spacelift's Terraform provider](../../vendors/terraform/terraform-provider.md).

-!!! info
-    Administrative stacks get the Admin role in the space they belong to.

 ### Autodeploy